Creation of New School Districts

 In June 2024 Governor Cox signed HB 3003, which amended the process by which new school districts could be created.
 The new law disallowed school boards from considering district reconfiguration or the creation of new school districts.
 The law also clarified how municipalities should proceed to create new districts.
 A few months earlier, city councils in the central and west parts of Alpine School District entered into “interlocal agreements” to explore the creation of new school districts in their respective communities.
 Lindon, Orem, Pleasant Grove, and Vineyard did not form an interlocal agreement.
 Propositions 11 and 14 were initiatives placed on the ballot by the municipalities joined in interlocal agreements and only registered voters of the involved municipalities were able to vote on those propositions.

 Yes.
 HB 3003 defines “reorganized new school district” as “the remaining portion of the divided school district after the creation of a new school district.”
 Lindon, Orem, Pleasant Grove, and Vineyard will form a reorganized school district as if it were a new school district.
+In December, 2024, after Proposition 11 and 14 had passed and were certified, the city councils of Lindon, Orem, Pleasant Grove, and Vineyard formed an interlocal agreement to provide a framework for cooperation, define financial contributions and shared responsibilities, and ensure long-term support for the Reorganized School District.

 Requirements for school board members are specified in Utah Code 20A-14-202.
 They include residency, voter registration, and prohibition of conflicts.
 It is up to voters to prioritize other criteria, such as experience, values, and temperament.
 It is prudent for voters to consult educators in their district as they consider these other criteria, and to engage with other voters to evaluate candidates.